huggingface/blog/beating-gaia.md

 Keep an eye on Transformers Agents in the next few months! 🚀

-And don’t hesitate to reach out to us with your use cases, now that we have knowledge on the subject we’ll be happy to lend a hand! 🤝
+And don’t hesitate to reach out to us with your use cases, now that we have built internal expertise on Agents we’ll be happy to lend a hand! 🤝